MY STORY

 FOR The LOVE OF STORY

-Storytelling is one of the oldest forms of communication.
-We create stories to convey a message, share life experiences, and to make sense of our place in the world.
-I’d have to say that my curiosity for crafting stories began at a very young age.
 Being adopted at birth set the stage for a life marked by curiosity, a deep need to explore, and the eventual acceptance of living within the questions.
-There is so much from my personal story that has led me to my endeavors, and if I give you all the details now, you won’t buy my memoir when it comes out!
-And yes, include tongue in cheek humor to my portfolio.
+There is so much mystery weaved into my personal story that crafting stories out of uncertainty comes naturally to me.
+But if I give you all the details now, you won’t buy my memoir when it comes out!

 My literary storytelling adventure began after publishing my children’s book, Nature’s Angels, dedicated to my four grandchildren.
 The story follows a grandparent and child as they wander through nature admiring beauty and wonder in an imaginative way, in hopes to inspire a new generation to connect with nature through exploration and curiosity.